-a simple clean white tablecloth on a small table covering the legs.
-On this table is usually placed a water glass with a metal crucifix inserted, white flowers and white candles along with Allan Kardec's book of selected prayers.
+a simple clean white tablecloth on a small table covering the legs that touches the floor.
+On this table is usually placed a water glass (tap water only) with a metal crucifix inserted, white flowers and white candles along with Allan Kardec's book of selected prayers.

 A very simple boveda ancestral altar at home, is like the misa table, which likely also contains pictures and items belonging to loved passed family members.
 In Sanse they can be a bit more elaborate as we add ours spirit guides, non bloodline dead and more correctly call it a tableau espirituale: a spiritual table.

 While one cannot be instructed to hold a misa as a solitary or untrained community, basic steps can be taken at a home practice.

 The white table must be kept uncluttered and as absolutely clean as possible, the water refreshed at least once a week, and when they get cloudy or dirty, whenever flowers begin to wilt they are removed.
 The table cloth should be laundered at least once to twice a month, or when it begins to get dirty with wax and ash.
 Monday is the usual day to attend your altar, but as long as you remember once a week.
 It is not for people who cannot maintain this responsibility.
 It is a "golden door to the abyss" as I have read, and guidance is recommended, but if you can follow these guidelines you should be OK.
 Please read part 1 if you have not already.

 It usually is kept in a front or a back room, avoid the bedroom as you want restful sleep, or place a screen in front of it as no business, loud conversations, or eating is done in front of it, nudity or sex.
 You can also cover it with a white sheet.

 A closet is not ideal as it is unsafe to have clothing close to candles burning.
 It is good if you can have sunlight upon it and not in a dark forgotten place.